Skip to content

 msg: "Facts gathering is disabled!"

-You can define custom facts by creating .fact files in /etc/ansible/facts.d/ on the managed host.
+• You can define custom facts by creating .fact files, placing them inside /etc/ansible/facts.d/ directory on the managed host.

 [custom]